Automattic/wp-calypso/client/blocks/user-mentions/README.md

 User Mentions
 =============

 This block provides a higher-order component withUserMentions(), which can be used in conjunction with a standard textarea to add user mentions support.
+Typing '@<something>' in the textarea will produce a popover menu to select a username by clicking or pressing Enter or Tab.

 It also provides the components UserMentionsSuggestionList and UserMentionsSuggestion, which are also used in the Editor Mentions TinyMCE plugin (client/components/tinymce/plugins/mentions).